mx2913/funkwhale/docs/user_documentation/libraries/follow_library.md

 ```

 That's it!
-The server then scans the content and you can see it on your pod.
+The server then scans the content and you can see it on your {term}`pod`.

 ## Follow from content on your pod